osburn-sharp/jerbil/README_SERVICES.md

 However, what is on offer will probably only work out of the box for Gentoo.

-There is only one runscript needed and if you followed the installation instructions in {file:README.md the readme file} then this will already be installed as /etc/init.d/jserviced.
+There is only one runscript needed and if you followed the installation instructions in {file:README.md the readme file} then this will already be installed as /etc/init.d/jerbil (not jerbild which is the jerbil server itself).
+Notice that Jerbil Services can be managed using a "multiplexed" runscript.
+The runscript for each service is a link to a common runscript, there is a config file for each service and another common file for all services.

 To set up a service involves the following:

-* create a link to /etc/init.d/jserviced for your service, e.g. /etc/init.d/myserviced
+* create a link to /etc/init.d/jerbil for your service, e.g. /etc/init.d/jerbil.my_service
-* create a copy of /etc/conf.d/jserviced for your service, e.g. /etc/conf.d/myserviced.
+* create a copy of /etc/conf.d/jerbil.service for your service, e.g. /etc/conf.d/jerbil.my_service
-  Ensure these two files have the same name.
+  Ensure these two files (init and conf) have the same name.
 * edit the conf.d file as required.
-* start the service: /etc/init.d/myserviced start
+* start the service: /etc/init.d/jerbil.my_service start
-* add the service to your default runscripts: rc-update add myserviced default
+* add the service to your default runscripts: rc-update add jerbil.my_service default

-The variables defined in the conf.d file are:
+The variables defined in the main conf.d file (/etc/conf.d/jerbil) are:

 * NO_DAEMON - set to true to run the service in the foreground, usually to debug it.
   Defaults to false.
 * NO_SYSLOG - suppress messages that would normally be sent to syslog, again usually for debug purposes.
 Defaults to false.
 * CONF_FILE - path to the config file for this service.
-Defaults to whatever the default location is for Jeckyl (e.g. /etc/jermine/myservice.rb)
+Defaults to whatever the default location is for Jeckyl (e.g. /etc/jerbil/my_service.rb)
 * LOG_DAEMON - log the output from the daemon, which covers the startup process before the service starts logging itself.
-By default this will be logged to a file named after the service with the suffix _sd added, e.g. /var/log/jermine/myservice_sd.log Defaults to false
+By default this will be logged to a file named after the service with the suffix _sd added, e.g. /var/log/jerbil/my_service_sd.log Defaults to false
 * VERBOSE - output more information during the startup process.
 This does not affect the level of logging for the service itself
-* SERVICE_NAME - by default the service name will be determined from the runscript.
-  But if, like me, you always seem to want a "d" on the end, then use this to ensure the script picks up the right service, e.g. SERVICE_NAME="myservice"
+* SBIN_PATH - the path to the directory where the service is located.
+This will be set to /usr/local/sbin and can be changed to whatever your default location happens to be.
-* SERVICE_USER - by default, the service user will be a user created when Jerbil was installed (jermine).
+* SERVICE_USER - by default, the service user will be a user created when Jerbil was installed (jerbil).
 Change it here if you want someone else.
 See below for details.
-* USES - enter any services that this service uses.
-Make sure each service is on a separate line. e.g. 'USES="logger' on one line and 'net"' on the next.
-See the example in /etc/conf.d/jserviced.
-* NEEDS - enter any services that this service needs.
-Make sure this is at least "jerbild".
-  As above, make it one entry per line.
+* Universal runscript dependencies are defined by default using rc_use and rc_need.

+For each service it is possible to override the above variables and the following

+* SERVICE_NAME - by default the service name will be determined from the runscript.
+  For example, for my_service the runscript should be called jerbil.my_service.
 * DESCRIPTION - a one line description that will be displayed during start/stop operations.

+Note if you need to add a dependency (see 'man runscript' for details) then you will need to preserve existing values as well, either explicitly or by adding the variable to any new definition:

+    rc_use="logger net atd"
+    rc_need="postgres ${rc_need}"

 All services are super-user'd to a given user for safety within the runscript.
-By default this is jermine but you can set it to another user as above.
+By default this is jerbil but you can set it to another user as above.

-When setting USES and NEEDS remember that services defined as needed will restart this service when they are restarted.
+When setting use and need dependencies remember that services defined as needed will restart this service when they are restarted.
 Services that are just used do not restart this service but will be started before it.

+Finally, the generic runscript does not preserve the environment through the su command and the path will be very limited (by runscript), which is why SBIN_PATH is required.
+It does set one environment variable on start with is LANG and that is to help ruby 1.9 applications that have complex encoding demands.
+If you need more variables to be set it is suggested that you create a bespoke runscript and set them up as part of the su command.
+Inheriting the environment and passing in a wider path may present security risks.

 ## Errors and Exceptions